marshallamey/hydroponic-automation/README.md

 # hydroponicAutomation

-A program to automate and control the parameters of a hydroponic system
+A program to monitor and control the variables of a hydroponic system

 This is a Summer Undergraduate Research Project being completed at San Antonio College